burkfers/qmk_userspace_features/maccel/readme.md

 * Cirque trackpad: compatible, limited testing
 * Azoteq: still some issues to be resolved, not yet compatible
 * No other QMK compatible sensors have been tested so far.
 We expect most sensors to work fine with maccel, but there could always be unexpected driver/firmware related conflicts we are not aware of.
-* If you are using maccel succesfully (or unsucessfully) with a sensor that isn't listed here, we'd love to hear!
+* If you are using maccel successfully (or unsuccessfully) with a sensor that isn't listed here, we'd love to hear!

 MCU compatibility:
 * This feature makes extensive use of floating point operations, and as such is not likely to work on AVR processors.
 So far tested only on RP2040!

-It is currently unknown how the unthrottled polling when used with `POINTING_DEVICE_MOTION_PIN` would interact with the expensive calculations.
+It is currently unknown how the un-throttled polling when used with `POINTING_DEVICE_MOTION_PIN` would interact with the expensive calculations.

 ## Breaking changes